The way science should really be taught

 Increases student enthusiasm for and engagement with Science, Technology, Engineering & Maths (STEM) subjects.

 Provides career profiles which highlight the study pathways necessary for jobs in STEM - related industries.

-STELR is an initiative of the Australian Academy of Technological Sciences and Engineering
+STELR is an initiative of the Australian Academy of Technological Sciences and Engineering (ATSE).

 STELR is activity-based.
 Students learn by carrying out problem-based multidisciplinary investigations using contemporary, highly relevant and authentic topics.